Organic fiducial inference: An example with continuous data and little pre-data knowledge

-where $s$ is the sample standard deviation, i.e.\ it is the well-used non-standardised Student $t$ density function with $n-1$ degrees of freedom, location parameter equal to $\bar{x}$ and scaling parameter equal to $s/\sqrt{n}$.
+where $s$ is the sample standard deviation, i.e.\ it is the familiar non-standardised Student $t$ density function with $n-1$ degrees of freedom, location parameter equal to $\bar{x}$ and scaling parameter equal to $s/\sqrt{n}$.

-The full conditional fiducial densities for many other problems of inference are naturally obtained in a similar way, i.e.\ under Principle~1, with a neutral GPD function and applying the strong fiducial argument.
-For example, the full conditional fiducial densities that were put forward in all the applications of subjective fiducial inference that were discussed in Bowater~(2018a) can be derived either exactly or approximately under the same assumptions.
+The conditional, joint and marginal fiducial densities of $\mu$ and $\sigma^2$ that have just been determined were essentially constructed in the same way by applying the theory of subjective fiducial inference to the same problem of inference in Bowater~(2018a).
+Furthermore, full conditional fiducial densities, i.e.\ densities of the type $f(\theta_j\,|\,\theta_{-j},x)$, are naturally obtained in many other problems of inference by following the same general procedure that has just been described, i.e.\ by applying Principle~1, defining the GPD function to be neutral and calling on the strong fiducial argument.
+For example, the conditional fiducial densities of this type that were put forward in all the applications of subjective fiducial inference that were discussed in Bowater~(2018a) can be thought of as having been derived in this earlier paper by using this kind of procedure in either an exact or approximate manner.

-Let us now turn to the issue of how to interpret the joint fiducial density functions $f(\theta_1, \theta_2, \ldots, \theta_k\,|\,x)$ that can be derived under these assumptions in terms of the framework of generalised subjective probability, i.e.\ the definition of probability outlined in Bowater and Guzm\'an~(2018b).
-In accordance with what was explained back in Section~\ref{sec2}, to complete the definition of any fiducial or posterior distribution, within this framework, we require both the distribution function of the variables concerned, and an assessment of the external strength of this function relative to other distribution functions of interest.
+Let us now turn to the issue of how any given joint fiducial density function $f(\theta\,|\,x)$ that can be derived under the assumptions being currently considered can be interpreted in terms of the framework of generalised subjective probability, i.e.\ the definition of probability outlined in Bowater~(2018b).
+As was explained in Section~\ref{sec2} of the present paper, to be able to complete, within this framework, the definition of any given probability distribution, we require not only the distribution function of the random variables concerned, e.g.\ a fiducial distribution function over the parameters $\theta$, but also an assessment of the external strength of this function relative to other distribution functions of interest.